Rethinking Nat Cat Resiliency with Parametric Insurance

-Parametric insurance is increasingly helping buyers rethink their access to capital by providing a complementary risk solution to their traditional program with additional resiliency and capacity, especially for natural catastrophe black swan events, which can include earthquakes, wildfires, named windstorms, etc. Parametric insurance is a potential risk solution for any weather event that can be independently indexed by a third party.
+Many risk managers have turned to parametric insurance as an alternative risk vehicle that provides a complementary risk solution to their traditional program with additional resiliency and capacity, especially for natural catastrophe black swan events, which can include earthquakes, wildfires, named windstorms, etc. any weather event that can be independently indexed by a third party.

 Beyond natural catastrophe events, parametric insurance is also well-suited for other exogenous events and non-damage business interruption.
 By using data that is verifiable, transparent and consistent, insurers can underwrite parametric policies that address events such as drops in tourism volumes, supply chain disruptions, and pandemics, all situations where there is an impact from the events regardless of any physical damage to the insured.

 Parametric insurance is an innovative, straight-forward solution that can serve as a powerful risk management problem-solving tool:

 - Parametric policies pay out when a triggering event occurs, as validated by an independent third party, without the need for a claims adjuster.
 In the absence of a dispute, organizations often receive parametric benefits quickly.
 Payouts are triggered by indexed event severity.

 - Payout structure is pre-negotiated and formulaic, determined before the policy is issued.

 - Coverage is generally broad – typically any economic interest arising from an event.
 Uninsurable exposures become insurable.

 Parametric solutions can provide value in three ways:

 - It is ground-up coverage, and as long as the event triggers policy parameters, coverage is available and can be used in the tower as a tail-risk deductible in-fill.

 - For risk managers having difficulty filling tower capacity in the current hard market, parametric insurance can be a source of additional excess capacity.